jfnavarro/st_viewer/README.md

 * Run the application by clicking in the app icon that can be found in

-        /path/to/build/
+        /st_viewer_build

-* Alternatively for MAC you can build a stand alone DMG bundle that you can install/distribute
+* Alternatively for MAC you can build a stand alone DMG bundle that you can install

         make dmg